 Bringing an isolate or broad spectrum-based CBD product may be more discrete than one with even a slight amount of THC.
 Topicals will most likely be your safest product to pass through your airport.
 Our CBD roll-on, a three-ounce broad-spectrum CBD topical, has countless times passed through airports without trouble, but again CBD laws differ between states and airports.

 Discretion should be practiced prior to screening.
 TSA canines are specifically trained for explosive detection, not for drugs, but just in case, avoid taking CBD prior to getting scanned.

 Is Taking CBD Oil On A Plane Worth The Risk?

-If ultimately depends on the Travel Transporation Security Administration to question your CBD product.
-They most often stick to potential explosives, but have authority to question any suspicious items they deem unsafe.
-Always check with your destinations state laws on CBD, what type of product your bringing, and have a COA available if you choose to bring CBD on a trip via flight.
+It ultimately depends on the Travel Transporation Security Administration to question your CBD product.
+They most often stick to potential explosives but have the authority to question any suspicious items they deem unsafe.
+Always check with your destination’s state laws on CBD, what type of product your bringing, and have a COA available if you choose to bring CBD on a trip via flight.

 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 Void where prohibited by law.